frankhecker/gettingdatacoursera/CodeBook.md

 * Exclude variables based on calculated magnitudes (e.g., `tBodyAccMag-mean()`).

-This  produces a set  of 30  variables, corresponding  to 10  types of measurements each  in the  directions of  the X, Y,  and Z  axes.
+These selection criteria produce a set of 30 variables, corresponding to 10 types of measurements, each in the directions of the X, Y, and Z axes.
 (See below for a list of the variables selected for analysis.)

 Adding Activity Labels and Descriptive Variable Names
 -----------------------------------------------------